haotianh9/iLBMReX/Docs/Docs/api_reference.md

 # API reference (brief)

-The current release of iLBMReX is both a usable library and a learning tool for lattice-boltzmann method and immersed boudnary methods in the framework of AMRES.
+The current release of iLBMReX is both a usable library and a learning tool for lattice‑Boltzmann and immersed‑boundary methods within the AMReX framework.
 Nevertheless, advanced users and developers may find the following classes and functions of interest:

 * **`AmrCoreLBM`** – the main driver class.
 It manages the AMR hierarchy, time stepping, collision and streaming operations, regridding and